 Jaci Nagle has been a technology worker since her employment with Koochiching County began in 1994.
 Initially employed as a clerk in the Auditor’s Office, her role included computer coordinator duties working primarily with mainframe hardware and software.
 In 2001, she was promoted to the position of Information Systems Manager for the newly formed technology department and began officially managing the extensive network that had grown and evolved.
-Jaci recently joined the KTI Steering Committee after serving a resource for the group.
-She embraces the opportunity to assist in helping build a connected Koochiching County for all residents.
+Jaci joined the KTI Steering Committee in 2018 after serving a resource for the group.
+Following her retirement in February, 2022, she enlisted in the AmeriCorps to serve a one year American Connection Corps fellowship under the Lead for America program with KTI as the host site, a service that will end in August, 2023.
+As a strong advocate for digital equity and inclusion, she embraces the opportunity to assist in helping build a connected Koochiching County for all residents.

 Paul Nevanen has been involved in regional and local economic development since returning to his hometown of International Falls in 1993.
 He is the Director of the Koochiching Economic Development Authority (KEDA) since 2002.
 Paul served as Director of the Minnesota Cold Weather Resource Center from 1995-2001: a quasi-state agency created to further develop the low-temperature testing industry in Minnesota.
 Paul is an alum of the Blandin Leadership program and serves on a number of boards and organizations.
 He graduated from the University of North Dakota with a B.S. in English education.